pkivolowitz/student_accessible_files/1810/lessons/002/README.md

 ## SKIP TO HOMEWORK - MAC USERS CAN READ THIS AT LEISUR

 Nearly the rest of this document refers to the WSL environment.
-It also applies to the Mac so if you have one, you can read this at home.
+Some of it also applies to the Mac so if you have one, you can read this at home.

 ## Continue with setting up the command line environment